-ISE admin CLI and GUI account
+Cisco ISE Administrator Accounts: CLI and GUI Access

 This post refers to Cisco ISE version 3.3, running without any patches installed and virtualized on ESXi.
 The node discussed in this article operates in a standalone deployment.

-CLI Access
+CLI Access and Privileges

-• Start and stop the Cisco ISE application
+• Start and stop the ISE application.

-• Apply software patches and upgrades
+• Apply software patches and upgrades.

-• View all system and application logs
+• View all system and application logs.

 ISE-NODE-2/adminCLI#?